Azure/azure-sdk-for-java/sdk/appconfiguration/azure-spring-cloud-starter-appconfiguration-config/README.md

 ##### Push Based Refresh

 The Web Provider can be connect to your Azure App Configuration store via an Azure Event Grid Web Hook to trigger a refresh event.
 By adding the Spring Actuator as a dependency you can add App Configuration Refresh as an exposed endpoint.
 There are two options appconfiguration-refresh and appconfiguration-refresh-bus.
 These endpoints work just like there counterparts refresh and refresh-bus, but have the required web hook authorization to work with Azure Event Grid.
-When refreshing multiple instances `azure-servicebus-jms-spring-boot-starter` needs to be setup.
+When needing to refresh multiple application instances `azure-servicebus-jms-spring-boot-starter` needs to be setup to have the refresh triggered in all instances.

 ```properties
 management.endpoints.web.exposure.include= appconfiguration-refresh, appconfiguration-refresh-bus